 Students are subject to all provisions of the Twinsburg City Schools Code of Conduct whenever on school property, including buses, at all times, both during, before, and after school hours, when school is in session or during periods of vacation, and at extracurricular activities and field trips involving Twinsburg Students.
 This code shall also be inclusive for the right to exercise authority for the protection of all school staff members and their property.

-Consequences for violation of the Code of Student Conduct may include: restorative practices, detention, emergency removal, out-of-school suspension, expulsion, and/or other forms of disciplinary action to help modify behavior or to ensure the safety, health and welfare of other students and staff.
+Consequences for violation of the Code of Student Conduct may include: verbal warning, written warning, alternative Learning Environment (ALE)/detention, emergency removal, out-of-school suspension, expulsion, and/or other forms of disciplinary action in conjunction with restorative practices to help modify behavior or to ensure the safety, health and welfare of other students and staff.
 Consequences are administered at the building level in accordance with administrative procedures.